Licensing vs. Franchising: Key Differences You Need to Know

 - As a condition of obtaining or commencing operation of the franchise, the franchisee makes a required payment to the franchisor or its affiliate.”

 - Provisions such as the right to approve a site for the business, impose site design or appearance requirements, dictate hours of operation, or require licensees to participate in promotional campaigns would be considered “significant control” over a licensee’s method of operation

-For more information regarding license and franchise law, reach out to the experienced attorneys of Mullin Rybicki through our online contact form.
+For more information regarding license and franchise law, reach out to the experienced attorneys of Mullin through our online contact form.